ATLRx

 What Makes A Cannabinoid Potent?

 A cannabinoid’s potency refers to its psychoactive potential.
-The more potent the cannabinoid, the stronger your psychedelic experience.
+The more potent the cannabinoid, the stronger your experience.

 Scientifically speaking, a cannabinoid’s potency essentially refers to how well it binds to or disables endocannabinoid receptors.